zzzprojects/docs/dapper-tutorial.net/pages/third-party-libraries/dapper-rainbow.md

 More information and documentation can be found at: <a href="https://github.com/StackExchange/Dapper/tree/master/Dapper.Contrib">https://github.com/StackExchange/Dapper/tree/master/Dapper.Contrib</a>

 ## APIs

-Once you installed this library, you will need to create a new class and derived from the Database<T> class which will work as a container for all the tables.
+Once you installed this library, you will need to create a new class derived from the Database<T> class which will work as a container for all the tables.

 ```csharp
 class MyDatabase : Database<MyDatabase>